Efficient Admin (aka Michelle) loves hiking in the mountains and good food. She works as a Project Assistant for an engineering firm.

 Then came the CD and then the DVD.
 The CD and DVD are still in existence and they are very handy and convenient to use to store information.
 However, the negative side is that they are read-only.
 If you need to make a quick edit on your files you will be unable to do that without first copying the file to another source where it is not read-only, make your edit, then burn the updated file to the CD once again.

 TODAY: No more of that.
 Introducing the Flash Drive.
-You can buy these nifty gadgets that will store from 2 to 64 gigabytes.
+You can buy these nifty gadgets that will store from 4 to 126 gigabytes of information.
 If you need to make edits, no problem.
 They are easily adaptable to any desktop or laptop that has a USB drive.
 They are also very small which makes them very convenient to transport files anywhere you go.
 I would say Flash Drives ROCK!

 It is amazing what these nifty gadgets can do.
 You can load your favorite music and videos on them and even tune into your local favorite radio station.
 They are miniature home entertainment systems.
 I especially love the convenience of loading my favorite mp3 files, whether music or motivational lectures and listen to them as I walk on the local greenways.